-Join Paul Trani for an in-depth discussion in this video Styling content using CSS Designer, part of Dreamweaver: Creative Cloud Updates.
+Join Paul Trani for an in-depth discussion in this video Styling content using CSS Designer, part of Dreamweaver CC 2013 New Features.

 In Dreamweaver CS6, which I have open here, as well as previous versions of Dreamweaver, if you wanted to change the visual aspect of the page is you'd actually do that through the CSS styles panel by adding CSS.
 And really it's just a matter of adding properties from this long list.
 And to be honest with you, it's not terribly intuitive.
 Which is why in the latest version of Dreamweaver this CSS styles panel has been replaced by the much more intuitive CSS designer panel.

 So, here I am in the latest version of Dreamweaver and I notice the CSS designer panel off to the side.
 I'll go to split view just to point out that there is no CSS on this particular page, but I want to show you how to add selectors, add properties to some CSS.
 But I want to show you how to add your own CSS to a page.
 So, I'm going to start off right up here with the sources and just like it says I need to add a new CSS source by selecting this plus sign.
 And then I can create a new file, attach an existing one, or define in page which is what I'm going to select.

 So, I've added that style tag.
 You can see it gets added over here.
 So, I can minimize that and go down to media where I can add some media queries.
 I'm going to skip this for now, because I want to just keep this simple and I want to go into selectors.
 So from here I can start to add a selector.
 Which ever selector I want, whether I want it to be.
 Paragraph or maybe body, I can add that body selector.
 Selecting that by hitting Return and then hitting Return again, to create that selector.